Childhood Disintegrative Disorder

 Prognosis and Outlook

 When considering the prognosis and outlook for individuals with Childhood Disintegrative Disorder (CDD), it is important to understand that this is a lifelong disorder with significant impairments in intellectual functioning, independence, and ability to adjust.
-The condition causes severe mental disability, often resulting in a need for full-time caregivers throughout adulthood.
+The condition causes severe intellectual disability, often resulting in a need for full-time caregivers throughout adulthood.

 Lifelong Implications